quasarstream/PHP-FFmpeg-video-streaming/README.md

 $hls->save();
 ```
-**NOTE:** If you opened a file from cloud and did not pass a path to save a file, then you have to pass a local path to the `save` method.
+**NOTE:** If you open a file from cloud and did not pass a path to save a file, you will have to pass a local path to the `save` method.

 #### 2. To a Cloud
 You can save your files to a cloud using the `saveToCloud` method.